 Please send all inquiries to the Foundation at 710 South Second Street, Suite 400, Minneapolis, MN 55401.
 Inquiries will be forwarded to individual staff and board as appropriate.
 Our full staff and board of directors are listed in the Staff and Board section of this website.

 Q: Is The McKnight Foundation operated by 3M?

 No. The Foundation was founded in 1953 and endowed by William L. McKnight and Maude L. McKnight.
 Although Mr. McKnight was one of the early leaders of the 3M Company, the Foundation is independent of 3M.

 Q: Can I apply for a job, internship, or volunteer work at McKnight?

-The Foundation operates with a small staff of about 40, and openings are infrequent.
-As available, however, all positions and application instructions will be posted in the About Us section of this website.
+The Foundation operates with a small staff of about 45, and openings are infrequent.
+As available, however, all positions and application instructions will be posted in the Job Postings section of this website.
 We appreciate the interest, but the Foundation does not accept resumes via email; offer volunteer or internship opportunities; or maintain employment or internship information about our grantees or other organizations.

 Q: I believe my organization or program fits McKnight's guidelines.
 How do we apply for a grant?